Smengerl/LCD_Text_Clock/README.md

 ## Customization ideas

 - Modify the text and backlight settings in the code to customize the display.
+- Adjust the NTP server and time zone settings as needed.
+- Add more pages, e.g. showing sensor data
+- Get weather forecast via internet and display it on the screen with custom characters
 - Write your own animations for text transitions
-- Adjust the NTP server and time zone settings as needed.